 ...until the vegetables are tender and fragrant (about 6 minutes)..transfer to a plate while you make the roux for gravy (use a wooden spoon to scrape the beef bits from the pan...in case you didn't know, these bits add flavour and colour to your gravy...if you did know, then you will have to excuse my know-it-all nature...sometimes I think I run things! )

-...I don't have a photo for this step but add 2 1/2 tbsp.'s of "Knorr" instant beef stock granules to 3 and a 1/2 cups of water and whisk until incorporated...set aside.
+...I don't have a photo for this step but add 2 1/2 tbsp.'s of "Knorr" instant beef stock granules to 3 cups of water and whisk until incorporated...set aside (you can use homemade or pre-made beef stock instead if you wish)

 In your skillet (that is still set at medium/low heat) melt a 1/4 cup of butter...whisk in a 1/4 cup of flour...